-The SCIP is an annual survey administered to a cross-section sample of faculty, staff, and students with email addresses affiliated with the U-M's Ann Arbor campus.
+The SCIP survey was run annually, then bi-annually, administered to a cross-section sample of faculty, staff, and students with email addresses affiliated with the U-M's Ann Arbor campus.
 To be eligible to participate, faculty and staff had to be eligible to receive benefits (employed at least half-time), and students had to be enrolled for the current semester.
-In addition to the cross-section sample, there is a panel of undergraduate students.
-The web-based survey, offered only in English, asked questions focusing on travel and transportation, waste prevention and conservation, the natural environment, food, climate change, as well as U-M sustainability efforts, and respondent demographics.
-The survey is administered several weeks into the fall semester.
+In addition to the cross-section sample, there was a panel of undergraduate students who are enrolled in the survey then recontacted every wave until they graduate.
+The web-based survey asked questions focusing on travel and transportation, waste prevention and conservation, the natural environment, food, climate change, as well as U-M sustainability efforts, and respondent demographics.
+The survey was administered several weeks into the fall semester, except for the last wave which was administered several weeks into the winter semester (with the previous fall semester as the reference point).

 The following report provides methodological detail about the design and implementation of the survey.
 Each section begins with the description of the initial 2012 project design.
-Any adjustments made in subsequent years are noted with the year and a description.
+Any adjustments made in subsequent data collection waves are noted with the year and a description.